-Where a method involves using a formula that has been learnt, the advice given is that the formula should be quoted first.
+Where a method involves using a formula that has been learnt, the advice given in recent examiners' reports is that the formula should be quoted first.

-Normal marking procedure is then as follows:
+Normal marking procedure is as follows:

 Method mark for quoting a correct formula and attempting to use it, even if there are small mistakes in the substitution of values.